quickliqi/Quickliqi-dealfinder/README.md

-# Quickliqi-dealfinder
-Real estate deals finder for wholesalers
+# Here are your Instructions